Nearly geodesic surfaces are filling

 for every local variation $\Psi$.
-By \cite{suMinimalImmersionClosedRiemann,syExistIncomMinTopo}, a $\pi_1$-injective immersion $f: S\rightarrow M$ is homotopic to a smoothly immersed minimal surface.
+A $\pi_1$-injective surface $S$ is \textit{least area} if $S$ achieves the smallest area in its homotopy class (which is then necessarily minimal).
+By \cite{suMinimalImmersionClosedRiemann,syExistIncomMinTopo}, a $\pi_1$-injective immersion $f: S\rightarrow M$ is homotopic to a smoothly immersed least area surface.
 Henceforth, we assume all such immersions $f: S \rightarrow M$ are minimal unless stated otherwise.
-A $\pi_1$-injective surface $S$ is \textit{least area} if $S$ achieves the smallest area in its homotopy class.
+A surface is \textit{Fuchsian} or \textit{totally geodesic} if any geodesic on $S$ with respect to its induced Riemannian metric is also a geodesic on $M$.
 For further background on minimal surfaces, see \cite{cmCourseMinSurface} and [\citenum{jjRiemannianGeoAnalysis}, 5.4].